3.11.4 (main, Aug 16 2023, 05:31:52) [GCC 10.2.1 20210110]

 - Provision of lucid example datasets and meaningful operations to illustrate the applied nature of geographic research

-This book is complementary with, and adds value to, other projects in the ecosystem, as highlighted in the following comparison between Geocomputation with Python and related GeoPython books:
+This book complements and adds value to other projects in the ecosystem, as highlighted in the following comparison between Geocomputation with Python and related GeoPython books:

 - Learning Geospatial Analysis with Python1 and Geoprocessing with Python2 are books in this space that focus on processing spatial data using low-level Python interfaces for GDAL, such as the gdal, gdalnumeric, and ogr packages from osgeo.
 This approach requires writing more lines of code.
 We believe our approach is more βPythonicβ and future-proof, in light of development of packages such as geopandas and rasterio.